OPR-Project/OpenPlaceRecognition/docs/source/index.rst

 Then, a K-nearest neighbors search is performed between the query and the database.
 Finally, the position of the closest database descriptor found is considered as the answer.*

+This library is suitable for:

+* 🚗 **Navigation of autonomous cars, robots, and drones** using cameras and lidars, especially in areas with limited or unavailable GPS signals.
+* 📦 **Localization of delivery robots** needing reliable positioning both indoors and outdoors.
+* 🔬 **Research and development of computer vision algorithms**, related to multimodal place recognition and localization.
+* 🎓 **Educational purposes and research projects**, involving robotics, autonomous systems, and computer vision.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: